Portfolio / Artist Bio Builder

 • List only your strongest two or three shows or clients — a short, credible list outperforms an exhaustive one.

-• Maintain a one-line version (name + discipline + one credential) for social profiles, derived from the same details.
+• Keep a one-line version (name + discipline + one credential) ready for social profiles and directory listings.

 A good portfolio bio reads like wall text in a gallery: confident, factual, and easy for someone else to repeat about you.